Rishabhjain2010/Kubernetes/README.md

 # Document on Kubernetes (K8s)

-## Please refer kubernetes.md for the documentation
+## Please refer kubernetes.md for the Documentation.